Award winning interactive design for Clydesdale Yorkshire Bank

-Objectives & Goals Studio B tasked Whitespace, in partnership with Four by Two, to create an interactive point of sale for their new flagship store on Kensington High Street in London.
+Studio B tasked Whitespace, in partnership with Four by Two, to create an interactive point of sale for their new flagship store on Kensington High Street in London.
 The final product needed to communicate Studio B's fresh and innovative approach to banking, while encouraging visitors to test their skills with a fun bit of technology!

 To help excite, engage and immerse customers in Studio B's values, we created an interactive touch table from the screen which allowed people to use the 'B' of the logo to play a game where they had to pot points while learning about the banking features.
 Users were directed to explore the studio around them to learn more about the future of banking.

-As a team, we had lots of iterations in various sketches of potential routes and games we could explore.
+We had lots of iterations in various sketches of potential routes and games we could explore.
 The lovely sketches below from the designer highlight the details we discussed and show where we've discarded ideas which didn't work and where we've carried useful game mechanics to the final product.